teleporthq/blog-js/readme.md

 ## How it works
 When you run `npm run dev` we chain 2 operations:

 - on every file change in `src` folder, we transpile in memory and run all our TypeScript code width `ts-node`.
-At this stage, all the code of our Next.js project is generated in the `dist` folder ran with node and saved to disk in the `dist` folder
+At this stage, all the code of our Next.js project is generated in the `dist` folder
 - then we run `npm run dev` in `dist` folder.
 This will start Next.js default server and you can see your project on http://localhost:3000

 ### Teleport Project Definition